Campbelldonthea/OS-Ticket-Prereq/README.md

 <img src="https://i.imgur.com/P8gzBzq.png"/>
 </p>
 <p>
-Once files have been downloaded right click and select extract all.
+Once files have been downloaded navigate to your downloaded file and right click and select extract all.
 </p>
 <br />